The Crazy World of Dog Zoomies

 Some dogs will have a zoomie at the most inconvenient time, like when it's time to go home from the park.
 In these situations, the cause is likely avoidance and wanting to get in a little more play time before they leave.

-But zoomies aren’t always a sign of a happy dog.
-They can be a caused by stress, anxiety, fear or pain.
-Stressful situations like a visit to the vet can trigger a zoomie due to an adrenaline rush and the need to release all that pent up nervous energy.
+Zoomies aren't always a sign of a happy dog.
+They can be caused by stress, anxiety, fear or pain.
+Stressful situations, like a visit to the vet, can trigger a zoomie due to an adrenaline rush and the need to release all that pent-up nervous energy.

-You’ll be able to tell if your dog is upset or having fun from their body posture.
+You'll be able to tell if your dog is upset or having fun from their body posture.
 A happy, playful dog will be loose, wiggly and bouncy, and they may have their tongue out and will do play bows.
-A frightened dog will be tense, wide eyed, and have their tailed tucked under tightly.
+A frightened dog will be tense, wide-eyed, and have its tail tucked under tightly.
 Their head may be low, and their ears folded back submissively.

 If your dog displays these signs, try to calm them down from this unhappy frenzy.
 Speak gently to them and encourage them to come to you.
 Try to work out the cause of their distress and remove them from it if possible.
 Speak to your vet if your dog appears to be in pain, frightened or anxious, and you're unsure what's causing their distress.